OthmanMohammad/Doctor-Who/README.md

 Contributions to this project are welcome.
 If you have a suggestion for improvement, please create a pull request.

+## Author

-This project was created by Mohammad Othman and is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project was created by [Mohammad Othman](https://github.com/OthmanMohammad) and is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.